priyankav89/svglogomaker/README.md

 when the user uses the command-line application that accepts user input,then the user is  prompted for text and can enter up to three characters.

-when the user is  prompted for the text color,then the user enter a color keyword (OR a hexadecimal number).
+when the user is  prompted for the text color,then the user can enter a color keyword (OR a hexadecimal number).

-When the user prompted for a shape, then the userpresented with a list of shapes to choose from: circle,triangle, and square.
+When the user prompted for a shape, then the user is presented with a list of shapes to choose from: circle,triangle, and square.

-When the user prompted for the shape's color,then the user enter a color keyword (OR a hexadecimal number).
+When the user prompted for the shape's color,then the user can enter a color keyword (OR a hexadecimal number).

-When the user entered input for all the prompts, then the user SVG file is created named `logo.svg` and the output text "Generated logo.svg" is printed in the command line.
+When the user entered input for all the prompts, then the SVG file is created and named `logo.svg` and the output text "Generated logo.svg" is printed in the command line.

-When the user the `logo.svg` file in a browser,then the user shown a 300x200 pixel image that matches the criteria I entered.
+When the user the `logo.svg` file is seen ,then the user is shown a 300x200 pixel image that matches the criteria I entered.

 ## TESTING